We protect water voles

 - Report against national biodiversity action plan (BAP) targets.

 Analysis of the data collected over ten years to 2017 revealed that water vole distribution declined dramatically, by 30% across England and Wales.
 While the new analysis revealed a slight increase in distribution in recent years – thanks to some successful conservation efforts by The Wildlife Trusts and others – the full data covering the whole ten years paints a bleak picture.
+The updated report can be downloaded in two parts - report and maps.

 Returning Ratty to our rivers